roweno-heijmans/roweno.academic-kickstart/content/publication/greenparadox.md

 +++
 # Abstract and optional shortened version.
-abstract = "The question in which we are interested is how a market inhabited by multiple agents, about whom we are differentially uncertain, and who trade goods the use of which imposes a negative effect on others, is to be ideally regulated.
-We show that a priori asymmetric uncertainty, when combined with a posteriori observed outcomes, is a rich source of information that can be used to reduce aggregate uncertainty.
-The observation implies that whereas asymmetric information usually entails a cost on welfare, it can help achieve greater efficiency in regulation." abstract_short = ""
+abstract = "For any emission trading system (ETS) with quantity-based endogenous supply of allowances, there exists a negative demand shock, e.g. induced by abatement policy, that increases aggregate supply and thus cumulative emissions.
+We prove this green paradox for a general model and then apply it to the details of EU ETS.
+In 2018, new rules for a Market Stability Reserve (MSR) were agreed on and implemented.
+We show that abatement policies announced in early periods but realized in the future, are inverted by the new rules and increase cumulative emissions.
+We provide quantitative evidence of our result for a model disciplined on the price rise in the EU ETS that followed the introduction of the MSR." abstract_short = ""

-title = "Endogenous Emission Caps Always Induce a Green Paradox" date = "2019-09-10"
+title = "Endogenous Emission Caps Always Induce a Green Paradox (WP)" date = "2019-09-10"

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.